 - Steve Madden Undergraduate Research Award:

 - Steve is an FSU graduate in Engineering who is supportive of students finding their passion in STEM fields.
 His award is open to students in any STEM major.
+(Must be a full-time FSU student in Spring 2018)

 - Phi Eta Sigma Undergraduate Research Award:

 - The Phi Eta Sigma Freshman Honor Society established an undergraduate research award to support the research endeavors of students who are members of the honor society.
 This award is for Phi Eta Sigma members in good standing.
+(Must be a full-time FSU student in Spring 2018)

 - Fred and Debbie Tresca Global Scholars IDEA Grant: